Robert Ibrahim Jaffe, M.D., M.D.(H), D.D.

 Aisha brings the deep love of God and gentle guidance to her teaching of Spiritual Ministry and Sufi Studies.

-She has a private healing practice in California and teaches seminars nationally on divine surrender and sexuality in the holy way.
+She has a private healing practice and teaches seminars nationally on divine surrender and sexuality in the holy way.

 John Abd Al-Qadir Davies, LL.B., M.Litt, M.S., Ph.D.

-John Abd Al Qadr Davies, LL.B., M.Litt., M.S., Ph.D, is a faculty member and co-founder of the Department of Peacemaking at the University of Sufism, is Co-Director of the Partners in Conflict and Partners in Peacebuilding Projects at the Center for International Development and Conflict Management at the University of Maryland.
-After practicing law and psychology and teaching meditation in Australia, he moved to the US in 1982.
-He has led or partnered in conflict transformation and peace building initiatives in over 25 countries.
-He has trained thousands of professionals in conflict transformation, prevention and multi-track diplomacy, including political leaders and diplomats, UN peacekeepers, police, educators, religious, traditional and civil society leaders.
-He has conducted extensive research on the impact of spiritual and secular techniques in promoting peace, helped develop and operate global and regional early warning systems, and has served as consultant to various US departments and international governments and organizations.
+John Abd al-Qadir Davies, LL.B., M.Litt., M.S., Ph.D, is a faculty member and co-founder of the Department of Peacemaking at the University of Sufism, and Visiting Associate Professor and Co-Director of the Partners in Conflict and Partners in Peacebuilding Projects at the Center for International Development and Conflict Management at the University of Maryland.
+After practicing law and psychology and teaching meditation in Australia, he moved to the US in 1982 and has led or partnered in conflict transformation and peace building initiatives in over 25 countries, and has trained thousands of professionals in conflict transformation, prevention and multi-track diplomacy, including political leaders and diplomats, UN peacekeepers, police, educators, religious, traditional and civil society leaders.
+He has conducted and published extensive research on the impact of spiritual and secular techniques in promoting peace, helped develop and operate global and regional early warning systems, and has served as consultant to various US government departments and international governments and organizations.
 His publications include: Preventive Measures: Building Risk Assessment and Early Warning Systems (1998 with Ted Gurr) and Second Track/Citizens’ Diplomacy: Concepts and Techniques for Conflict Transformation (2003 with Edy Kaufman).
 He took hand with Sidi Muhammad al-Jamal in 2002 and maintains an active private practice based at the Farm of Peace in integrative mediation and healing, leading spiritual retreats and workshops, and dedicating his life to empowering people, families, organizations and communities across several cultural and spiritual traditions to create sustainable peace, wholeness and personal growth.